Pyramid Convolutional RNN for MRI Image Reconstruction: Introduction

 \section{Introduction}

-Magnetic Resonance Imaging (MRI) as a non-invasive approach has many advantages over other imaging techniques, such as no radiation and good soft-tissue contrast \citep{edmund2017review,Weekes1985}.
-However, due to the physic limitations of MRI, the data acquisition is inherently slow, which causes patient discomfort, increases costs, and hinders MRI in many other clinical applications \citep{lecchi2008current}.
+\IEEEPARstart{M}{agnetic} Resonance Imaging (MRI) as a non-invasive approach has many advantages over other imaging modalities.
+However, the MRI data acquisition is inherently slow.
 One common approach to accelerate MRI data acquisition is to take fewer measurements, generating an undersampled k-space.
-Recovering the image from the heavily undersampled k-space data is challenging and has been an active research field.
+To increase the signal-to-noise ratio, parallel imaging with multi-channel receiver coils is routinely used.
+Reconstructing images from the undersampled data is challenging and has been an active research field.